-If you are a California resident and you have assets that would go through probate - a home /or bank and brokerage accounts worth more than $184,500, then you need a revocable living trust as the foundation to your estate plan.
+If you are a California resident and you have assets that would go through probate, then you need a revocable living trust as the foundation to your estate plan.
 A well written and funded revocable living trust will allow your family to avoid the high costs and hassles of probate when you pass away.

 However, is that enough?
-Many of our clients choose to add what we call “lifetime protection trusts” to their revocable living trust to better protect their children’s inheritance.
-A lifetime protection trust is a testamentary trust that is a sub-trust of your revocable living trust that kicks in when you pass away.
+Most of our clients choose to add what we call “asset protection trusts” to their revocable living trust to better protect their children’s inheritance from divorce claims and lawsuits.
+An asset protection trust is a testamentary trust that is part of your revocable living trust that kicks in when you pass away.